Guipago: Fight near Fort Clark and Tau-ankia and Gui-tan death

 That same year, his son and nephew were killed near Fort Clark by a troop of 4th Cavalry while coming back from Mexico with a raiding party which went after horses taken by a big horse-stealing of white thieves.
 Tau-ankia was the only son of Guipago (Lone Wolf), and was considered an On-de (favored) by his family.
 Guitan, a boy of 15, tried to save Tau-ankia but both were killed.
 Long Horn Returned to hide the bodies secretly.
 News of the deaths reached the Kiowa camps January 13, 1874.
 The tribe mourned the loss of the two popular young men.
 Guitan was the son of Aupia-goodle (Red Otter), and Guipago's favorite nephew.
 In May 1874 Guipago and his brother Aupia-goodle went to rescue their sons' bodies, but a cavalry troop from Fort Concho forced them to abandon the corpses.

 During 1873, Guipago (Lone Wolf) became again feared throughout the Southern Plains; he joined Quanah Parker and his Comanche in their attack on Anglo buffalo hunters at Adobe Walls and fought the Army to a standstill at the Anadarko Agency on August 22, 1874.

 He fought the Texas Rangers at Lost Valley, and the U.S. Cavalry at Palo Duro Canyon.
+He was also present during the Battle of the Upper Washita.
 With the buffalo gone, he and his people surrendered in February 1875.